 and, since 1991, known as Solotvyno, in the Tiachivskiy rayon (district) of Zakarpats'ka oblast (county) of Ukraine.

 Other spellings/names for Solotvyno are Faluszlatina, Szolotvina, Selo-Slatina, Kostel Solotvonski, Sołotwyno, Ocna Slatina, Salzgruben, Solotvyna, Doly Slatinská and Slatina-Selo.

-Solotvyno is located about 33 mi.
-SSE of Chust (Huszt), on the Romanian border.
+Solotvyno is located about thirty-three miles south-southeast of Chust (Huszt), on the Romanian border.

 Jews probably settled in Solotvyno in the first half of the 18th century.

 In 1830, the Jewish population was 218, rising to 674 (of a total population of 3,642) in 1880.

 An organized Jewish community apparently established in the early 19th century, maintaining various welfare and charity institutions.